Shivering Shakespeare

 - Supporting role.
 She repeatedly reprimands her son for lifting his robe.

-- Bit part.
-Not listed by Maltin & Bann.
-She's the one that names off the various types of pie for
+- Small part.
+She rattles off the various types of pie for sale.

 - Charles McAvoy as a member of the audience